Crown & Manor F.C.: History

 In 1939, Crown & Manor was founded following a merger between Crown Club and Hoxton Manor.
 In 1951, Crown & Manor were founding members of the Parthenon League, playing in the league until the 1959–60 season, when they finished third.
 In 1960, Crown & Manor joined the Spartan League.
 In 1975, Crown & Manor were founding members of the London Spartan League, following a name change.
 During the 1983–84 season, the club reached the fourth round of the FA Vase, before losing 5–0 away to Leyton-Wingate.
 In 1998, Crown & Manor left the Spartan South Midlands League, becoming founding members of the London Intermediate League.
 In 2003, the club joined the Middlesex County League for a three-season spell.

+Colours

+The club's colours are red with black trim.

 Ground

 After the formation of the club, Crown & Manor groundshared with Cheshunt, before moving to Turkey Street in Enfield between 1974 and 1984.
 The club later moved to the Mile End Stadium.
+Currently they are situated in Hoxton next to Regents Canal.